Homeowners Insurance

 How much does homeowners insurance cost per month?

-The average homeowners insurance costs approximately $182 per month (or $2,181 annually) for a policy with $300,000 in dwelling coverage, according to Bankrate’s 2025 analysis.
-Your actual rate will depend on your location, home’s age and features, coverage limits, deductible, and the insurer you choose.
+The average homeowners insurance costs approximately $182 per month (or $2,181 annually) for a policy with $300,000 in dwelling coverage, according to Bankrate’s analysis.
+Your actual rate will depend on your location, your home’s age and features, coverage limits, deductible, and the insurer you choose.

 What does a standard homeowners insurance policy cover?